itplr-kosit/validator/docs/client.md

 # Validator Client

 The `validator-client` module provides a lightweight Java client for interacting with the **Validator Server**.
-It is based on the **MicroProfile REST Client** and handles all low-level communication and data conversion.
+It is based on the **MicroProfile REST Client**, generated from the OpenAPI contract of the server, and handles the two-step protocol of the server for you.

 ## Features

-- **Typed API**: Use Java objects instead of raw XML/JSON.
+- **The protocol of the server in one call**: `POST /api/validation` creates a validation run (`201 Created`), `GET /api/validation/result/{id}` fetches its report - the client offers both steps and a `validate` combining them.
+- **Typed API**: The report comes back as `XvrlReports`, the data model of the CVR (the Conformance Validation Report of the validator, an XVRL profile) - or as a raw file.
 - **MicroProfile Integration**: Easy integration into any Quarkus or MicroProfile application.
-- **Format Negotiation**: Support for both full XVRL (XML) and compact formats (XML/JSON).
-- **Error Handling**: Transformation of HTTP errors and validation issues into manageable Java exceptions.

 ## Maven Dependency